duck8880/EE160/Lab8/Lab8.md

   Tasks:

-  - We would like the program to be tolerant of white space (spaces and tabs, and still provide the result if all of the other characters are valid roman digits.
+  - We would like the program to be tolerant of white space (spaces and tabs), and still provide the result if all of the other characters are valid roman digits.

   - If the user enters invalid characters, we would like the function to return 0 as a special value indicating an error instead of a partial result so far.
 The driver should **print an error message** when this occurs and let the user try entering another number.

   Hints: